“There is freedom waiting for you,

-Do you ever ask yourself if you like the person you are?
+Do you ever ask yourself if you like who you are?
 If you are who you’ve always wanted to be?
 Do you know who you want to be?

-To be honest, it wasn’t until a few weeks ago that I realized who I really wanted to be.
+To be honest, it wasn’t until recently that I realized who I really wanted to be.
 I want to be that guy who tells people they can fly.
 I want to see the magic they have stored up in their hearts for so long.
 And I want to make them see it, I want to make them use it.
 Because, truth be told, falling is just another way to fly.

 Ask yourself, “What if I actually fly?”
 Ask yourself that, over and over again, until you stop worrying you’ll fall.
 And once you genuinely believe that you can fly, never let anyone take that from you.
 Never let that spark go out.

 And I find it sad that it’s not the fall that breaks most people, but rather fear.
 Or doubt.
 They stare down and they’re afraid of what might happen.
 The fall won’t break you.
 Trust me.
 If you’re brave enough to try to fly, the fall won’t ever, ever destroy you.

 Failure is temporary.
 Pain is temporary.
 Anger is temporary.
 Hopelessness is temporary.